PhilT/machines/README.markdown

 ---------------------------------------

 This tool should make it simple to develop and deploy Ruby on Rails applications on Ubuntu by providing sensible defaults in a template build script, the `Machinesfile` and associated `package` files.
-Take a look at `lib/template` for an example `Machinesfile` and packages.

 [TODO: Describe packages, sudo, run, commands, etc]